Scorpion-Security-Labs/OpenHashAPI/docs/INSTALL.md

 ### Create the Database and Tables
 With `mysql` configured, the next step is configuring the database and associated tables.

+> [!TIP]
+> In `config/examples` there are two scripts that can be used to create the database and replicate the following commands.
+They can be used with `cat create_database.sql | mysql (-u root -p)`.

 Suggest running these directly in `mysql`:
 ```